Pusher configuration: Propeller ground clearance and foreign object damage

-Due to the pitch rotation at takeoff, the propeller diameter may have to be reduced (with a loss of efficiency) and/or landing gear made longer and heavier.
-Many pushers have ventral fins or skids beneath the propeller to prevent the propeller from striking the ground at an added cost in drag and weight.

-On tailless pushers such as the Rutan Long-EZ the propeller arc is very close to the ground while flying nose-high during takeoff or landing.
-Objects on the ground kicked up by the wheels can pass through the propeller disc, causing damage or accelerated wear to the blades or, in extreme cases, the blades may strike the ground.
+Due to the pitch rotation at takeoff, the propeller diameter may have to be reduced (with a loss of efficiency) or landing gear made longer and heavier.
+Many pushers have ventral fins or skids beneath the propeller to prevent the propeller from striking the ground, at an added cost in drag and weight.
+On tailless pushers such as the Rutan Long-EZ, the propeller arc is very close to the ground while flying nose-high during takeoff or landing.
+Objects on the ground kicked up by the wheels can pass through the propeller disc, causing damage or accelerated wear to the blades; in extreme cases, the blades may strike the ground.

 When an airplane flies in icing conditions, ice can accumulate on the wings.
-If an airplane with wing-mounted pusher engines experiences icing, the props will ingest shedded chunks of ice, endangering the propeller blades and parts of the airframe that can be struck by ice violently redirected by the props.
+If an airplane with wing-mounted pusher engines experiences icing, the props will ingest shredded chunks of ice, endangering the propeller blades and parts of the airframe that can be struck by ice violently redirected by the props.
 In early pusher combat aircraft, spent ammunition casings caused similar problems, and devices for collecting them had to be devised.

 Propeller efficiency and noise

-The propeller passes through the fuselage wake, wing and other flight surface downwashes—moving asymmetrically through a disk of irregular airspeed.
+The propeller passes through the fuselage wake, wing wake, and other flight surface downwashes—moving asymmetrically through a disk of irregular airspeed.
 This reduces propeller efficiency and causes vibration inducing structural propeller fatigue and noise.

 Prop efficiency is usually at least 2–5% less and in some cases more than 15% less than an equivalent tractor installation.
-Fullscale wind tunnel investigation of the canard Rutan VariEze showed a propeller efficiency of 0.75 compared to 0.85 for a tractor configuration, a loss of 12%.
+Full-scale wind tunnel investigation of the canard Rutan VariEze showed a propeller efficiency of 0.75 compared to 0.85 for a tractor configuration, a loss of 12%.
 Pusher props are noisy, and cabin noise may be higher than tractor equivalent (Cessna XMC vs Cessna 152).
 Propeller noise may increase because the engine exhaust flows through the props.
 This effect may be particularly pronounced when using turboprop engines due to the large volume of exhaust they produce.

 Engine cooling and exhaust

 Power-plant cooling design is more complex in pusher engines than for the tractor configuration, where the propeller forces air over the engine or radiator.
 Some aviation engines have experienced cooling problems when used as pushers.
 To counter this, auxiliary fans may be installed, adding additional weight.

-The engine of a pusher exhausts forward of the propeller, and in this case the exhaust may contribute to corrosion or other damage to the propeller.
+The engine of a pusher exhausts forward of the propeller, and in this case, the exhaust may contribute to corrosion or other damage to the propeller.
 This is usually minimal, and may be mainly visible in the form of soot stains on the blades.